-Sabre Gold Mines Corp. ((formerly "Arizona Gold Corp.") ("Sabre Gold" or the "Company")) is incorporated under the laws of Canada.
-The principal business activities are directed towards exploring and developing the Copperstone gold property ("Copperstone") in La Paz County, Arizona, United States.
+Sabre Gold Mines Corp. (formerly "Arizona Gold Corp."), ("Sabre Gold" or the "Company") is incorporated under the laws of Canada.
+The principal business activities are directed towards exploring and developing the Copperstone gold property ("Copperstone") in La Paz County, Arizona, United States and the Brewery Creek project in the Yukon, Canada.
 To date, the Company has not earned significant revenue as all properties are pre-production.
 On December 17, 2020, the Company changed its name from Kerr Mines Inc. to Arizona Gold Corp.
-On September 8, 2021, the Company changed its name to Sabre Gold Mines Corp.